-Policy Section Objective Target Date Assessment a.
-Legislation Review, amend, consult and issue Bye-laws across all Statutory Authorities Dec 22 Complete in Clydeport - underway elsewhere b.
-MSMS Conduct Formal Risk Assessments for AtoN, Pilotage Aug 21 Now largely complete - and Vessel Traffic services to establish level of provision. delayed due to COVID new Target Aug 23 C. MSMS • Develop Formal Safety Assessments from the Formal Risk Assessments for AtoN, Pilotage and Vessel Traffic services to establish level of provision.
-Dec 21 Delayed due to COVID impact on SMART Objective B New target Dec 23 d.
-MSMS • Engage with all Marina and Terminal operators within SHA to highlight MSMS and their responsibility under the PMSC.
-Apr 21 Complete e.
-MSMS • Introduce a compliant risk assessment and incident investigation tool within the SAP model.
-Aug 21 Introduced but some development work ongoing f.
-Incident Reporting and Management • Review incident reporting and management across the group including the revision of causal factors.
-Dec 21 Complete and incorporated into new Incident Investigation module g.
-MSMS • Implementation of Mooring Guidelines Apr 21 Complete
+Policy Section Objective Target Date 1.
+Legislation Review, amend, consult and commence the re-issue process of Bye-laws.
+Dec 22 2.
+MSMS Conduct Formal Risk Assessments for AtoN, Pilotage and Vessel Traffic services to establish level of provision.
+Aug 21 3.
+MSMS Develop Formal Safety Assessments from the Formal Risk Assessments for AtoN, Pilotage and Vessel Traffic services to establish level of provision.
+Dec 21 4.
+Stakeholder engagement Further engage with commercial and leisure organisations within the SHA jurisdiction area to provide feedback on marine safety issues, give updates on port activities and provide a platform that allows them direct access to SHA management.
+Dec 22 5.
+MSMS Engage with all Marina and Terminal operators within SHA to highlight MSMS and their responsibility under the PMSC.
+Mar 21 6.
+MSMS Contribute to the introduction of a risk assessment and incident Dec 21 investigation tool within the SAP model.
+7. Incident Reporting and Management • Review incident reporting and management process and incorporate within the SAP model.
+Dec 21 8.
+Emergency preparedness • Review the emergency response plans and conduct the emergency drills periodically.
+Dec 21